Top 5 Whole Life Companies for Infinite Banking

 #3 Guardian Life

-Guardian offers a free chronic illness rider, but also has a very inexpensive true “Long-Term Care” rider, which can be used for temporary conditions, unlike the chronic illness rider where the debilitating condition needs to be diagnosed as permanent.
+Guardian not only offers a free chronic illness rider, but also has a very inexpensive true “Long-Term Care” rider, which can be used for temporary conditions, unlike the chronic illness rider where the debilitating condition needs to be diagnosed as permanent.

 #4 New York Life

-You see, the Custom Whole Life product is like a 10-pay Whole Life policy, except you get to pick the number of years whether it’s a 5-pay or a 19-pay.
+You see, the Custom Whole Life product is like a 10-pay Whole Life policy, except you get to pick the number of years up-front, whether it’s a 5-pay or a 19-pay.
 Then your base premium will be higher than a standard Whole Life policy, since you’re essentially scheduling your overfunding into the base premium.

 When families are doing large dump-ins (such as reallocating large savings account balances into a family portfolio of Infinite Banking policies), New York Life offers competitive premium deposit accounts, where you can make big deposits without turning your policy into a MEC.